Beautiful Gardens of Provence: Visitor Guide

 MuCEM Fort Saint-Jean Marseille

 Although connected by a steel and concrete walkway, MuCEM and Fort Saint-Jean could not be more different architecturally.
 In 1660, King Louis XIV ordered the construction of Fort Saint-Nicholas and the reinforcement of existing structures at Fort Saint-Jean.
 The King’s justification for these monumental building projects was to improve the defence capabilities of the old port.
-Fort Saint-Jean’s fortified stone exterior starkly contrasts its neighbour, the contemporary black-lace concrete block known as MuCEM (Museum of European and Mediterranean Civilisations).
+Fort Saint-Jean’s fortified stone exterior starkly contrasts with its neighbour, the contemporary black-lace concrete block known as MuCEM (Museum of European and Mediterranean Civilizations).

 Fort Saint-Jean now has two permanent pedestrian bridges to welcome visitors.
 These steel girders join Fort Saint-Jean to le Panier (Marseille’s historical working-class area) and MuCEM, the visually arresting concrete-black-lace cube, a structure.
 In collaboration with Roland Carta, this stunning architectural creation by Rudy Ricciotti has risen from the rubble of what was previously known as J4, an old ferry dock.
 MuCEM is a sparkling five-story glass cube implausibly enveloped by concrete latticework.
 The purpose-built concrete panels provide defused lighting and a windbreak while adding immense architectural interest to the structure.